 Genre classification: Cardenio is a lost play, but can also be categorised as a revenge tragedy.

-Main Characters in Cardenio: Govianus (the Cardenio of Cervantes’ novel Don Quixote), a desposed king who is in love with The Lady; The Lady, a woman who loves Govianus; The Tyrant, Govianus’ usurper; Helvetius, father of The Lady; Anselmus, brother of Govianus; The Wife, Anselmo’s wife; Votarius, lover of The Wife See a full list of characters in Antony & Cleopatra.
+Main Characters in Cardenio: Govianus (the Cardenio of Cervantes’ novel Don Quixote), a deposed king who is in love with The Lady; The Lady, a woman who loves Govianus; The Tyrant, Govianus’ usurper; Helvetius, father of The Lady; Anselmus, brother of Govianus; The Wife, Anselmo’s wife; Votarius, lover of The Wife See a full list of characters in Cardenio.

 Themes in Cardenio: As with many of Shakespeare’s plays, the themes are a combination of eternal love, revenge and death.